 For-profit trade colleges and trade schools have strived to prove themselves amidst the fierce completion of not-for-profit and public schools.
 At for-profit colleges, the objective is to see students actually succeed in the job market with the skills and knowledge they gain from their studies, whether a class takes place in a traditional classroom or online environment.
 For the students of for-profit trade schools, this unique commitment to skill-building and job-finding is invaluable.

-As anyone who’s attended a regular college knows, the question of whether employment actually awaits in the outside world can be worrisome throughout a two or four-year degree program.
-Students at for-profit colleges have an extra-level of assurance that other students lack — an added commitment on the part of the school to the post-graduation career prospects of every student who completes their studies.
+As anyone who has attended a regular college knows, the question of whether employment actually awaits in the outside world can be worrisome throughout a two or four-year degree program.
+Students at for-profit colleges have an extra level of assurance that other students lack — an added commitment on the part of the school to the post-graduation career prospects of every student who completes their studies.

-Of course, it’s been somewhat of an uphill battle on the part of for-profits to establish legitimacy in the broader educational marketplace.
+Of course, it has been somewhat of an uphill battle on the part of for-profits to establish legitimacy in the broader educational marketplace.
 This reputation is because for-profit schools are a newer type of institution, and therefore lack the prestige that has long been granted to public and non-profit schools.

 In many ways, however, this situation is merely a case of history repeating itself.
 After all, there was once a time when land-grant and community colleges were the new players on the block, and both have since become primary options among millions of students pursuing higher educations.